wp-plugins/form-maker/readme.txt

 = 6.
 Form Maker does not work or works in an improper way.
 What should I do to solve the problem connected with Form Maker? =

 We did our best to have a universal Form Maker which will work on any browser, template and will not conflict with other extensions.
-As any case of such kind of a problem is unique, please contact us giving the link of the website where the problem with Form Maker has occurred.
+As any case of such kind of a problem is unique, please  us giving the link of the website where the problem with Form Maker has occurred.
 We will try to answer within 24 hours and solve the problem with Form Maker.

 == Screenshots ==
 1. Form Maker - Sample RSVP
-2. Form Maker - Sample contact form
+2. Form Maker - Sample  form
 3. Form Maker - Manage forms
 4. Form Maker - Creating a new form
 5. Form Maker - Text input field type